-Fayette County's unemployment rate has shown a rise decrease in the past ten or so years.
-This is most probably due to the recent recession.
-However, Fayette County's unemployment rate has been for the most part lower than surrounding Counties, and the State and has been slightly lower or in line with the Nation (TABLE E-6).
+Fayette County's unemployment rate has shown a decrease in the past ten years.
+However, Fayette County's unemployment rate has been for the most part lower than surrounding Counties, the State and the Nation (TABLE E-6).

-Commuting patterns have changed for workers 16 years and over since $\frac{2000}{2010}$ 2010 when $\frac{37.5}{43.9}$ percent worked within Fayette County and $\frac{62.5}{54.1}$ percent worked outside Fayette County.
-In $\frac{2014}{2019}$ the percent working within Fayette County rose to $\frac{45.4}{49.9}$ and the percent working outside the County fell to $\frac{52.8}{47.9}$ with $\frac{1.8}{2.1}$ percent working outside of the state.
+Commuting patterns have changed for workers 16 years and over since 2010 when 43.9 percent worked within Fayette County and 54.1 percent worked outside Fayette County.
+In 2019 the percent working within Fayette County rose to 49.9 and the percent working outside the County fell to 47.9 with 2.1 percent working outside of the state.